 Fleas are no small matter.Five important facts you should know about fleas:

 Fleas are everywhere.
 They’re at the dog kennel, in your garage, between the cracks of your hardwood floors and all over your backyard.
 They also live on opossums, raccoons, skunks and other wild animals.
-When these pests pass through your yard and your home, flea eggs drop off and develop into adults that can hop onto your unsuspecting dog.1
+When these pests pass through your yard, flea eggs drop off and develop into adults that can hop onto your unsuspecting dog.1

 Fleas hold their ground.
 Once an adult flea lands on your dog, it plans to stay there.
 Fleas don’t search for new hosts once they have one.1 If a flea jumps on your dog, chances are it’s come from a contaminated environment.

 Fleas act fast.
 Females begin laying eggs 20-24 hours after their first blood meal and can lay about 2,000 in their lifetime.2 You may not see fleas right away, but numbers can increase rapidly as thousands of eggs develop in the environment.
-This high volume makes it critical to kill fleas before they lay eggs.
+This high volume makes it critical to treat your dog with fast and effective Credelio (lotilaner) that kills fleas before they lay eggs.